novusavior/ncs-app-security/README.md

 however, actual technical details and the internal reasons behind why this vulnerability is possible are complex (at least for a person that is not much into web) and requires decent amount of time to investigate.

-This is indeed a very interesting exploit.
-And i can only guess how people have found it out.
-Albeit I didn't get the knack for hacking, it was incredibly interesting for us to investigate.

-Thank you very much for your attention!
+thank you very much for your attention!